-- Appointment of an Independent Chair and Independent member of the Audit and Risk Committee.
+- In 2019 appointed an Independent Chair and Independent member of the Audit and Risk Committee.

-- In December 2019 commissioned our own internal forensic financial audit following the incident of alleged corruption to quickly identify learnings to rectify control weaknesses.
+- In December 2019 commissioned our own internal forensic financial audit to quickly identify learnings from the corruption incident and rectify control weaknesses.

 - Finalised and commenced a “Better Financial Management Roadmap” program to strengthen internal financial controls, including:

 - improved vendor management

-- creating a single financial management manual and improved policies and guidelines
+- a single financial management manual and improved policies and guidelines

 - accounts payable remediation

 - program of ongoing fraud risk analytics monitoring

 - improved single Communities Purchasing Card Policy and system

 - delivery of a single finance system.